Cookies

 Freelance + Virtualisation = Freedom

-The Process Control SystemWhat is a process control system?Process control systems are used to manage technical processes.
-They enable the monitoring, control, and regulation of process-oriented systems.
-“Freelance” is still recommended.
-Relatively simple and very robust, it fulfills its purpose as a central control level for distributed systems.
-A minor drawback is the lack of redundancy at the PC level— however, this can be virtually eliminated through virtualization.
+The Process control systemWhat is a process control system?Process control systems are used to manage technical processes.
+They enable the monitoring, control, and regulation of process-related equipment.
+"Freelance" is still worth recommending.
+It is relatively simple and very robust, and serves its purpose well as a central control layer for distributed systems.
+One minor drawback is the lack of redundancy on PCWhat is a PC?A PC (personal computer) is a computer designed for personal use.
+Level – however, this can be virtually eliminated when combined with virtualization.
 Which is better?

 Variants of the cluster structure

-To ensure the system runs without interruption, a High Availability Cluster (HA cluster) is required .What is a High Availability Cluster?An HA cluster is a group of servers that work together to keep virtual systems available even if one server fails.
-Whether using “VMware vSphere” or “Microsoft Hyper-V,” both vendors support the key features of a cluster: HA, live migration, and automatic load balancing.
-In an HA cluster, virtualized systems are not run simultaneously on both hosts; instead, if one fails, they are restarted on another available host.
-Restarting the machine causes a brief outage of a few seconds.
-It is also possible to run a VM on two hosts simultaneously as a Fault Tolerant (FT)What is Fault Tolerant (FT)?Fault Tolerant ensures the availability of virtual machines (VMs) by having a second VM mirror the state of the primary VM in real time and immediately take over in the event of a failure.
-However , this solution involves high hardware and licensing costs on the one hand, and on the other hand, it does not protect against a system failure.
+To run the system in a fail-safe manner, you need High Availability Cluster (HA Cluster)What is a high-availability cluster?An HA cluster is a group of servers that work together to keep virtual systems available even if one server fails.Whether it’s “VMware vSphere” or “Microsoft Hyper-V,” both vendors support the key features of a cluster: HA, live migration, and automatic load balancing.
+In an HA cluster, virtualized systems are not run simultaneously on both hosts; instead, if one host fails, they are restarted on another available host.
+Restarting the machine results in a brief outage lasting just a few seconds.
+Although it is also possible to run a VM on two hosts simultaneously, as Fault Tolerant (FT)What is a Fault Tolerant (FT)?A fault-tolerant system ensures the availability of virtual machines (VMs) by having a second VM mirror the state of the primary VM in real time and take over immediately in the event of a failure.However, this solution involves high hardware and licensing costs on the one hand, and on the other hand, it does not protect against system failures.
 Therefore, it is rarely recommended from a cost-benefit perspective.

 Quite traditional